For many of us, the holidays are an expensive time of year.

-With so many Americans unemployed and struggling financially, it’s more important than ever to go into the holiday season with a smart strategy to keep your credit intact.
+With so many Americans struggling financially, it’s more important than ever to go into the holiday season with a smart strategy to keep your credit and finances intact.

 Here are some tips on how to make it through the holiday season without going overboard on spending, hurting your credit, and derailing your financial goals.